Masterpieces of British Literature

-You will submit ALL your work for this course (Stylistic Analyses, Critical Essays, and Final Exam) online through Blackboard.
+You will submit ALL your work for this course (Stylistic Analyses, Critical Essay, and Final Exam) online through Blackboard.

 This site contains all course materials — including this syllabus, assignment sheets, handouts, and so forth.

 Since this is a distance learning course, we will have no face-to-face classroom meetings.
-Instead, you can listen to the class lectures online at slow-reading.com/britlit-one or download them from iTunes.
+Instead, you can listen to the class lectures online at slow-reading.com/britlit-one.
 One great advantage of this format is that you can listen to the lectures at your own pace; one potential disadvantage is that it it very easy to fall behind.
 (See suggested schedule below.)

-If you have questions, you can email me: email@example.com.
+If you have questions, you can email me: firstname.lastname@example.org.
 (Don’t rely on the BlackBoard email system to contact me.)
-I will also hold virtual office hours on Skype from 6:00pm to 7:00pm on Tuesday and Thursday (and by appointment).
-My Skype username is drmarkwomack.
+I will also hold virtual office hours on Skype or Google Hangouts by appointment.
+(My Skype username is drmarkwomack; my Hangouts username is my email address).
 In addition, I will monitor and occasionally post on the BlackBoard Discussion Forums.